 In contrast, you suspect that the history within the Star Wars universe may not remember Jyn and co so well – indeed, it’s impossible for the future films to do so without some sort of unwelcome Late-Stage Lucas Special Edition kind of insertion.
 To paraphrase the Hamilton mixtape, the Rogue One crew are Luke Skywalker’s ghost writers.
 Which is a necessary and sobering thing to see, really.
 Nearly everyone who dies on Scarif won’t get remembered individually.
 Such is the fate of most people who do important things for the sake of any war, cause or movement.
 And you don’t actually have to be that interesting a person to do your part, either, even if movies demand it, entertainment demands it, dramatic writing demands it.
 Reality doesn’t.
 Not one bit.

 Do I think that’s all by design?
-No, I’m not quite that generous, and there are plenty of bumpy moments and choices in Rogue One, but perhaps it’s because of the moment we’re living in that I feel more able to give a pass to a film that flags how our mythologies, societies and ideology are ultimately collective even if Great Individuals seem to dominate our narratives.
+No, I’m not quite that generous, and there are plenty of bumpy moments and choices in Rogue One,but perhaps it’s because of the moment we’re living in that I feel more able to give a pass to a film that flags how our mythologies, societies and ideology are ultimately collective even if Great Individuals seem to dominate our narratives.
 There’s such hope in that if you’re in deep despair at what feels like a lack of agency.
+Thus the events of Rogue One are the sort of mythical moment that can power the relentless emotion behind a whole resistance.
+You can imagine soldiers on Hoth with tattoos saying “Remember Scarif”.

 I’m finishing this post not long after hearing of Carrie Fisher’s death at sixty, which is no age.
 It’s a stark reminder that all our heroes must die, most of them earlier than we or they would wish.
 That’s the message of Rogue One – life is routinely devastating, our ends will likely be unsatisfying to us and unresolved to others but on we plough in the hope that through our actions it will be a little less so for those who come after that.
 The movie literally continues after you’ve gone because you yourself don’t matter in the grand scheme of things.